CHC Helicopter

-CHC Helicopter is a Texas-based helicopter services company.
+CHC Helicopter is a multinational corporation helicopter services company headquartered in Irving, Texas, and incorporated in Newfoundland and Labrador.

 CHC Helicopter maintains its global headquarters in Irving, Texas and operates with 109 aircraft in over 10 countries across four continents.
 CHC's major international operating units are based in Australia, Brazil, the Netherlands, Norway, and the United Kingdom.
 The company is one of several global providers of helicopter transportation services to the offshore oil and gas industry (others including Bristow Helicopters and NHV).

 CHC provides helicopter services to the offshore energy markets, search and rescue operations, and government departments, as well as organizations requiring helicopter maintenance, repair, and overhaul services through its Heli-One division.

 History

 Origins

 The origins of CHC Helicopter can be traced back to the start of commercial helicopter operations in British Columbia.
 Following the end of the Second World War, two former Royal Canadian Air Force (RCAF) instructors, Carl Agar and Barney Bent, aspired to continue flying aircraft and chose to form their own flight training club, the South Okanagan Flying Club, in Penticton using a handful of de Havilland Tiger Moths.
 Shortly thereafter, Carl and Barney partnered with ex-RCAF engineer Alf Stringer to join the group.
 However, as there was not much demand for private pilot training at the time, the three men chose to relocate the business to Kelowna and rebranded it as Okanagan Air Services Ltd.

 Early on, Okanagan Air Services operated only fixed-wing aircraft, such as a pair of Cessna 140s, to perform charter and training flights.
 Agar became interested in the potential of the newly emerging helicopter and of its potential application to the commercial market; the three men travelled to Yakima to attend a demonstration of the Bell 47, the first commercially certified helicopter.
 Upon their return, they immediately set about securing backers from which to finance their expansion into rotorcraft.
 In July 1947, the company was able to raise sufficient finance to purchase its own Bell 47-B3 helicopter, CF-FZX, as well as to funding training on both its maintenance and piloting.
 Upon its delivery on 9 August 1947, it was the first commercially licensed helicopter in British Columbia.

 The company's initial use of its helicopter largely revolved around crop dusting; on 1 September 1947, CF-FZX was damaged after striking powerlines, but was repaired after several months.
 While it became clear that small-scale crop dusting was not economic with the type, insect spraying was more lucrative however.
 Agar's flying skills proved valuable during mountain flying in support of government topographic survey efforts; this pioneering use of a helicopter led to Agar being awarded the Trans-Canada Trophy in 1950 and gain valuable publicity for the company.
 Further mountain survey flights led to Okanagan receiving contracts from companies like Aluminum Company of Canada Ltd to support remote construction projects and to transport personnel or equipment to and from the wilderness.
 Even so, the company remained unprofitable for its first few years.